francisypl/community/README.md

 # Community
 Community is a crowd funding and revenue sharing platform.
 Using the blockchain, investors see return on their investments in real time.
-Community's first application on the platform, **new name here**, put artists to be in charge of their concerts and shows.
+Community's first application on the platform, **new name here**, puts artists in charge of their concerts and shows.

 # The Problem